morristech/Routine/README.md

 Run `npm run routine` in order to start Routine project.

 > Now you can go to `localhost:8080` and see your app!

-### How do I start the application ?

-Inside your project directory, it will generate the initial project structure and install the transitive dependencies:

 ## Supported Templates